 - High blood pressure

-Our top 10 list of healthiest greens are also high in vitamins K, A, and C, vitamins that are responsible for improving immunity and bone health, cognitive function, digestive health, and the health of your eyes.And to make sure you’re getting the right amount of all your essential vitamins and minerals from organic food sources, make sure you’re also taking theSmarter Multivitamin!
+Our top 10 list of healthiest greens are also high in vitamins K, A, and C, vitamins that are responsible for improving immunity and bone health, cognitive function, digestive health, and the health of your eyes.And to make sure you’re getting the right amount of all your essential vitamins and minerals from natural food sources, make sure you’re also taking theSmarter Multivitamin!